 Known locally as Papay, Papa Westray is one of the northernmost islands of Orkney.
 This hidden gem of the Orkney Islands contains numerous attractions that make it perfect for a day trip.

 To reach Papa Westray, you can catch the world’s shortest flight.
 This quick journey takes you from Westray and Papa Westray in an astonishing 90 seconds!
 This leaves you plenty of time to fully discover the must-see sights of the island, including spectacular wildlife, ancient stone houses, coastal views, and Papa Westray’s cultural events like art galleries and music performances.

 Papa Westray is also known for its fertile land, and farms are a common sight as you travel through the island.
 Check out the farm of Holland, a historic complex filled with information about the culture of farming on the island.

 Visit the Italian Chapel

-As you make your way up to Orkney Mainland from the smaller islands like South Ronaldsay, don’t forget to stop by Lamb Holm and see the Italian Chapel.
+As you make your way up to Orkney Mainland from the smaller islands like South Ronaldsay, don’t forget to come and see Lamb Holm and the Italian Chapel.

-Ever since, travellers from all over have called in love with the Italian Chapel, and it regularly sees over 100,000 guests every year!
+Travellers from all over have fallen in love with the Italian Chapel, and it regularly sees over 100,000 guests yearly!
 The Chapel has also strengthened the relationship between Orkney and Italy, making it a proud monument for both cultures.